 We maintain an allowance for doubtful accounts equal to the estimated uncollectible amounts based on our historical collection experience and review of the current status of trade accounts receivable.
 The allowance for doubtful accounts was $0.2 million as September 30, 2020 and $0.2 million as of June 30, 2020.

 We grant credit in the normal course of business to customers in the United States.
 We periodically perform credit analysis and monitor the financial condition of our customers to reduce credit risk.

-During the six months ended June 30, 2021 and 2020, one government client accounted for 11% and 26% of total revenues, respectively.
-During the three10% and 28% of total revenues, respectively.
-As of June 30, 2021 and December 31, 2020, two government clients accounted for a total of 37% and 36% of net accounts receivable and one government client had outstanding receivables as of September 30, 2019, which accounted for 63% of net accounts receivable.
+During the three months ended September 30, 2020, and 2019, one government client accounted for 17% and 24% of total revenues, respectively.
+As of September 30, 2020, two government clients accounted for a total of 38% and 20% of net accounts receivable and one government client had outstanding receivables as of September 30, 2019, which accounted for 63% of net accounts receivable.

 |Foreign Currency Translation

 We have Canadian operations with Canadian Dollar as the functional currency.
 Foreign exchange gains and losses and translation adjustments, which result from the process of remeasuring foreign currency transactions into the appropriate functional currency, were immaterial during the quarter ended September 30, 2020.

 |Supplemental Information Regarding Noncash Investing and Financing Activities

 Supplemental Information Regarding Noncash Investing and Financing Activities